-Second-generation FHE schemes BFV \cite{DBLP:journals/iacr/FanV12}, BGV \cite{DBLP:journals/toct/BrakerskiGV14}, and CKKS \cite{DBLP:conf/asiacrypt/CheonKKS17} have been the main focus of prior hardware accelerators.
+Second-generation FHE schemes BFV \cite{DBLP:journals/iacr/FanV12}, BGV \cite{DBLP:journals/toct/BrakerskiGV14}, and their successor CKKS \cite{DBLP:conf/asiacrypt/CheonKKS17} -- sometimes called a fourth-generation FHE scheme -- have been the main focus of prior hardware accelerators.
 These schemes require bootstrapping only after a certain number of operations.
 For these schemes, bootstrapping is a complex algorithm that requires large data caches \cite{DBLP:journals/corr/abs-2112-06396} and exhibits low arithmetic intensity, and essentially all prior architectures that support bootstrapping have hit the off-chip memory-bandwidth wall \cite{DBLP:conf/isca/KimKKJKRA22,DBLP:conf/micro/SamardzicFKDDP021}.

 Third-generation schemes like FHEW \cite{DBLP:conf/eurocrypt/DucasM15} and its successor Torus FHE (TFHE)~\cite{DBLP:conf/asiacrypt/ChillottiGGI16,DBLP:journals/joc/ChillottiGGI20} have revisited the bootstrapping approach, making it cheaper but inherently linked to homomorphic calculations.
 In these schemes, most of the homomorphic operations require an immediate bootstrap of the ciphertext.
 Moreover, bootstrapping in TFHE is a versatile tool, which can additionally be ``programmed'' with an arbitrary function that is applied to the ciphertext, e.g. non-linear activation functions in ML neural networks \cite{DBLP:conf/cscml/ChillottiJP21}.
 This approach is called Programmable Bootstrapping (PBS) and it constitutes the main cost of TFHE homomorphic calculations.
-Taking up to 99\% of an encrypted gate computation, PBS is a prime target for high-throughput hardware acceleration of TFHE.
+Taking up to 99.9\% of an encrypted circuit computation (\cref{sec:gol}), PBS is a prime target for high-throughput hardware acceleration of TFHE.